-The key business risks affecting the Company in the immediate post COVID-19 pandemic world are the Cost of Living Crisis and the ongoing challenges in recruitment and the procurement of materials.
+The key business risks affecting the Company in the post COVID-19 pandemic world are the Cost of Living Crisis as well as the appetite for consumers to take UK vacations.
 Price inflation has been dramatic for certain commodities, and we have been subjected to large increases in energy costs.